mixolydianmel/tasque/README.md

 ### Running
 As the project is currently in development, the `tasque` executable is generated in the same directory as the build executable.
 Running the generated executable will launch tasque in the terminal window it was run in.
 ### Keybindings
-> Note: For the most part, `tasque` uses vim-like keybinds.
+> Note: For the most part, `tasque` uses Vim-like keybinds.

 | Key  | Action                                        |
 |------|-----------------------------------------------|